designer-edu/designer/_sources/students/docs.rst.txt

     Changes the background of the window to the image.
 The ``path`` given can be a local file or a URL to a remote image.
 Keep in mind that loading large URLs can take a little while.

+.. py:function:: set_window_layers(layer_names)

+    :param layer_names: List of layer names in order from bottom to top
+    :type layer_names: list[str]

+    Sets the order of the layers in the window.
+The first layer in the list will be drawn first, and the last layer in the list will be drawn last.
+The order of the layers is important, because objects in the same layer will be drawn on top of each other in the order that they were created.
+You can use layer modifiers to relatively position objects within layers.
+See the documentation on the ``layer`` attribute for more information.

 Events
 ------